tab1-web/faq/docs/gameplay/monsters.md

     **Explanation**

-    Level Difference "Penalty" is not really a penalty, it just distributes EXP to higher level more.
+    Level Difference "Penalty" is not really a penalty, it just distributes more EXP to higher level.

 - ### **Party XP Bonus**